-- 1. Selection of dress is a parental responsibility, and modesty should prevail in styles of dress. - 2.
-Students shall dress appropriately for educational activities so as not to disrupt the educational process, endanger their own health, safety, welfare, or that of others. - 3.
-The following articles of clothing are not permitted: tops that are strapless or backless; spaghetti straps or tank tops (regular sleeveless blouses and dresses are acceptable); low-cut tops and bare midriff tops; shorts, skirts, pants/slacks and tops that fail to conceal undergarments; shorts, skirts and dresses that are shorter than fingertip length when arms are at side (should be worn mid-thigh.); and pajamas and/or pajama pants. - 4.
-Pants are to be worn at the waist and free from holes above the knee. - 5.
-Clothing and accessories shall be free of writing, pictures, symbols or any other insignia which are crude, vulgar, profane, obscene, libelous, slanderous, or sexually suggestive.
-Clothing and accessories that degrade any cultural, religious, or ethnic values; that advocate racial, ethnic, religious prejudice, or discrimination; that promote sex, the use of tobacco, drugs, alcohol, or any unlawful acts are prohibited. - 6.
-Gang related clothing or accessories, including but not limited to bandannas, symbols, emblems, or insignia are prohibited.
-School officials shall consider information obtained from community agencies and resources when making these judgments. - 7.
-Shoes or sandals are to be worn at all times; absolutely no slippers. - 8.
-Any clothing, jewelry, or accessories, which create a safety or health concern, or cause a disruption to the educational process is prohibited. - 9.
-Hats, caps, and coats are to be placed in locker during the school day. - 10.
-Dark glasses are not to be worn indoors, except for valid medical reasons. - 11.
-Exceptions may be made by the administration for special days, special events, or activities. - 12.
-Appropriate consequences shall be specified according to discipline policies. - 13.
-Final determination of what constitutes appropriate dress shall be made by the school administration.
+- (1) Selection of dress is a parental responsibility, and modesty should prevail in styles of dress. - (2) Students shall dress appropriately for educational activities so as not to disrupt the educational process, endanger their own health, safety, welfare, or that of others. - (3) The following articles of clothing are not permitted: tops that are strapless or backless; spaghetti strap tank top; low-cut tops and bare midriff tops; shorts, skirts, pants/leggings and tops that fail to conceal undergarments; and pajamas and/or pajama pants. - (4) Pants are to be worn at the waist.

+- (5) Clothing and accessories shall be free of writing, pictures, symbols or any other insignia which are crude, vulgar, profane, obscene, libelous, slanderous, or sexually suggestive.
+Clothing and accessories that degrade any cultural, religious, or ethnic values; that advocate racial, ethnic, religious prejudice, or discrimination; that promote sex, the use of tobacco, drugs, alcohol, or any unlawful acts are prohibited. - (6) Gang related clothing or accessories, including but not limited to bandannas, symbols, emblems, or insignia are prohibited.
+School officials shall consider information obtained from community agencies and resources when making these judgments. - (7) Shoes or sandals are to be worn at all times; absolutely no slippers. - (8) Any clothing, jewelry, or accessories, which create a safety or health concern, or cause a disruption to the educational process is prohibited. - (9) Hats, caps, and coats are to be placed in locker during the school day. - (10) Dark glasses are not to be worn indoors, except for valid medical reasons. - (11) Exceptions may be made by the administration for special days, special events, or activities. - (12) Appropriate consequences shall be specified according to discipline policies. - (13) Final determination of what constitutes appropriate dress will be made by a school administration.

-G. Corridor Policy
+Corridor Policy